jekyllgrim/ZScript_Basics/Arrays.md

     * **Note:** indexes can contain null data.
 Always perform a null-check before doing something with an array index.
     * Also remember that you can unintentionally specify an index that is outside of the array's bounds.
 If your array only contains 3 elements but you try to do `arrayName[10]`, you'll get an out of bounds error and GZDoom will close with a VM abort.
 That's another reason for checking indexes.
     * You can also directly *set* index values.
 Note that whatever was contained in that index previously will be removed from the array.
-You  also

 * `Size()` returns the current size of the array (i.e. how many elements it has).
 Can be used both on const and dynamic arrays.

     * **Note:** array's size will always be larger than the last index in the array by 1.
 For example, if you have an array that only contains 1 element, its size will be 1 but the index of that element will be 0.
 If there are 10 Lost Souls in the `lostsouls` array in the example above, the first Lost Soul will have an index of 0, while the last Lost Soul will have an index of 9, while the size of the array will be 10.

 * `Find(item)` method tries to find `item`, i.e. a specific piece of data (such as actor), inside the array.
-If found, it'll return a pointer to that data.
+If found, it'll return the **index** of that item (not a pointer).

     * **Note:** IMPORTANT AND EXTREMELY UNINTUITIVE!
 When `Find` can't find the object, it does not return `null` or `false` (because it's supposed to return a number); instead it returns an integer value that is equal to the array's size.
 So, if you want to make sure a piece of data actually **exists** in your array, you need to check for it as follows: